diwamishra21/crazy-pilot-python-pygame/readme.md

 That’s it

 ## What you Got-
-* Suuccessfuly run a python game written in one python file
+* Successfully run a python game written in one python file

 ## future scope and updation
 * can store highest score for showing each time